OHDSI/TheBookOfOhdsi/ClinicalValidity.md

 #### Step 2: Define the xSens Cohort {-}

 We then develop an extremely sensitive cohort (xSens).
 This cohort may be defined for MI as those persons with at least one condition occurrence record containing a myocardial infarction concept at any time in their medical history.
-Figure \@ref(fig:xSens) illustrates the xSens cohort definition for MI in ATLAS.
+Figure \@ref(fig:xSens) illustrates the xSens cohort definition for MI in ATLAS. \index{xSens cohort}

 <div class="figure" style="text-align: center">
 <img src="images/ClinicalValidity/xSens.png" alt="An extremely sensitive cohort definition (xSens) for myocardial infarction." width="100%" />